YWoooo/Note-of-Clean-Code/README.md

 We may not want to follow any of the above.
 But by all means, tests are necessary.
 Codes without tests are not clean.

+## Classes
+Classes and functions are both should be small.
+Small here mean two things:
+* A class should have only one reason to change, aka SRP.
+* Classes should be cohesive, which means they should have fewer variables and methods, but these variables and methods should use each other more.
+Small but compact.

+Like the author said: "No, we’re not going to repeat the exact same text from the Functions chapter."
+So basically, principles and patterns about functions still work here.

 ...
 ...
 wip...